tommasomoretti/nameless-analytics-batch-data-loader/README.md

 ---

 # Batch data loader
-The Nameless Analytics Batch data Loader is a python script that manages and loads data to [Nameless Analytics Main table](https://github.com/tommasomoretti/nameless-analytics-tables/) from a CSV file.
+The Nameless Analytics Batch data loader is a python script that manages and loads data to [Nameless Analytics Main table](https://github.com/tommasomoretti/nameless-analytics-tables/) from a CSV file.

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics/).